 Pets today are living longer and better quality lives than ever before.
 Many factors are responsible for this increase including improved nutrition, veterinary care and educated owners.
 This increased longevity means that there are more cats reaching an older age, and that owner's will be faced with the special demands and problems that become apparent with age.
-Changes in metabolism occur so they require less food.
-Cats, in general, have a more sedentary lifestyle, and older cats, specifically, are usually less active.
-Weight gain and obesity are common problems.

 Understanding the aging process and the most common problems that face the geriatric cat is the first step in providing the best possible care to your older animal.
 The main focus of geriatric health care is owner education and the early detection and prevention of disease.

 It is important to realize that aging itself is not a disease; it is simply a stage of life.
 Increasing age causes a gradual decline in the body's ability to repair itself, maintain normal body functions, and adapt to the stresses and changes in the environment.